Anti-Viral Plants 4: Echinacea

 Echinacea part used

-Echinacea and Immune System
+Echinacea and the Immune System

 Almu Rodriguez